 The Stedelijk Museum is a Amsterdam’s modern and contemporary art museum.
 The permanent installation STEDELIJK BASE contains over 700 varied works from the museum collection – including pre-war works, avant-garde, De Stijl and pop-art.

 Stedelijk has consistently ranked the 4th most visited Amsterdam museum over the last few years.
 2019 saw a slight drop in visitors and it now lies joint 4th with NEMO.
-Its record year was 2014 with around 800,000 visitors.
+Its record year was 2014 with around 811,000 visitors.
 You can book Stedelijk tickets online here